This post may contain affiliate links. For more information, please see our affiliate policy.

-- In a large stock pot, bring 4 quarts of water and 1 Tablespoon salt to a boil.
-Trim ½” from the top of each pepper and remove the stem and seeds.
+- In a large stock pot, bring 4 quarts of water and 1 tablespoon salt to boil.
+Trim 1/2-inch from the top of each pepper and remove the stem and seeds.

 - Add peppers to the water and cook until they begin to soften, about 3 minutes.
-Remove from water and place cut-side up to cool.
+Remove from water and place cut-side down to drain and cool.

 - Add 1 cup cheese, rice, tomatoes, and cilantro to the large bowl with the black beans and stir to combine.
 Place the peppers in a 9” x 9” baking dish.

 - Divide the filling evenly among the peppers.
 Top with remaining ½ cup cheese and crushed chips.
 Bake until the filling is hot and the cheese is melted, about 30 minutes.